 HPAC’s impact is made possible by the caring and accomplished individuals who work there.
 Read more about their diverse experiences and expertise below.

 Jill began her work in Hunts Point in 2008 as an Education Advocate, after completing a NYS Fellowship in the Bronx Family Court focusing on education outcomes for court-involved youth.
 For two years, she worked closely Manida Street tenants to organize a Tenants’ Association and demand safe and healthy living conditions.
 Their work culminated in the tenants’ securing new ownership of the four Hunts Point buildings committed to affordable housing, increased security, and an $11 million renovation.

 In 2013, Jill left HPAC to serve as an Education Pioneer Fellow in Bridgeport, CT.
 She worked subsequently as a communications and policy consultant in the public education sector, including facilitation of a state-wide multi-sector education communication collaboration.
 Jill returned to HPAC in late 2014 because she missed the students and the community.
 As Executive Director, Jill is working to deepen the Alliance’s collaborative work to raise education outcomes for all neighborhood children.
 She is passionate about exposing students to all the opportunities of New York City and helping scholars find the unique thing in this world that sparks their curiosity and inspires optimism.

 Jill holds a B.A. from New York University and received her J.D. from the University of Pittsburgh and an Ll.M (Masters of Law) in International Law and Human Rights from the University of Maastrict in the Netherlands.
-She currently serves on the Board of Directors of the Shakespeare Society and La Peninsula Head Start and the Dr. Izquierdo Health and Science Charter School and is an assistant adjunt professor at Lehman College.
+She currently serves on the Board of Directors of La Peninsula Head Start and the Dr. Izquierdo Health and Science Charter School and is an assistant adjunt professor at Lehman College.